dedunu/tech/_posts/2012-10-04-be-careful-if-you-are-using-cte.md

 ---
 layout: post
-title: Be careful if you are using CTE!
+title: "Be careful if you are using CTE!"
 ---

 [Previously I wrote a post about CTE](https://www.dedunu.info/2012/09/common-table-expressions-cte.html) (Common Table Expressions).
 And Common Table Expressions are valid for a single statement only.
 But a single statement can use many CTEs.
 And statement also should be within the same batch.